 Evidence-Based First Aid Guidelines

-Following first aid guidelines are evidence-based.
+The following first aid guidelines are evidence-based.
 This means they have been developed according to the principles of Evidence-Based Practice, therefore taking into account scientific evidence, the practical experience of experts in the field, and the views and preferences of the target audience.
 Several of the recommendations made in these guidelines are supported by Cochrane evidence.

 • ILCOR Consensus on Science and Treatment Recommendations (CoSTR)